esheldon/desdb/README.md

     des-query -f json < sql_file > output.json

+    # list all the tables
+    des-query -l

+    # describe a table
+    des-query -d coadd_objects

 Pre-fab queries
 ---------------

 There are some scripts with pre-defined queries.
-After installation these will be in your path.
+After installation these will be in your path (there may be more than listed here)

+run based queries
-* get-table-info: Print the column names,typecode,typename,precision,scale,value
+* des-red-expnames: Print the exposurenames for the given "red" run
-    for the input table.
+* get-coadd-srcruns-by-run: list the input source "red" runs that were used to make the indicated coadd

+release based queries (e.g. dr012)
-* get-release-runs: Print all runs for input release and file type.
+* get-coadd-info-by-release: get allthe coadd info for the release
+* get-coadd-srclists-by-release: list all red images and catalogs that went into all coadds for the indicated release
-* get-red-info: Look up all red catalogs and images in the input release and write out their file ids, path info, and external url.
+* get-red-info-by-release: Look up all red catalogs and images in the input release and write out their file ids, path info, and external url.
-* get-coadd-info: Look up all coadd images in the input release and write out their file ids, along with some other info.
-* get-coadd-srclists: Look up all coadd images for the requested release, find the single epoch 'red' images that were used as input, and write out a json file with the coadd and red image info.
-The json file is keyed by coadd_id.
-* get-filelist: Look up the listed file types and write out their local path information.
-The types should be a comma separated list.
+* get-release-filelist: Look up the listed file types and write out their local path information.
+* get-release-runs: list all runs for the indicated file types in the indicated release

 Downloading Data
 ----------------

-There are scripts to download files using wget.
+There are scripts to sync files using curl.
 After installation these will be in your path.

-* wget-des: download files from the des web site.
-* wget-des-parallel: download files in parallel Requires the "parallel" program. http://www.gnu.org/software/parallel/

-    The parallelization occurs across DES runs, for example if you want to download multiple "red" runs you can use this script.
+* des-sync-red: download red images and catalogs
+* des-sync-coadd: download coadd images and catalogs

 Note you need the DESDATA environment variable set to the location of your DES data locally.
 You need the DESREMOTE set to the remote directory (see the DES